d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 (or, equivalently, of *unfitness*).
 *Loss functions* quantify the distance between the *real* and *predicted* values of the target.
-The loss will usually be a non-negative number where smaller values are better and perfect predictions incur a loss of 0.
+The loss will usually be a nonnegative number where smaller values are better and perfect predictions incur a loss of 0.
-For regression problems, the most common loss function is squared error.
+For regression problems, the most common loss function is the squared error.
 When our prediction for an example $i$ is $\hat{y}^{(i)}$ and the corresponding true label is $y^{(i)}$, the *squared error* is given by: